seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 800 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 801 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 796+4=800
+//// 797+4=801

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 67 (2025, Thursday, January 9th at 04:41 pm PST)
+//// File version: 68 (2025, Friday, January 10th at 03:59 pm PST)
-//// Line count (including blank lines and compiler line): 1,123
+//// Line count (including blank lines and compiler line): 1,125

 //// ----------------------------------------------------- \\\\